Carved Lands

 It feels a little like what I would imagine an industrial revolution-era factory to be.
 A dark space, illuminated by sparks and flames, reverberating with deep rumbles and strikes.
 It’s a multi-sensory experience unlike any other.

-In between these small windows of hyperfocus, he cracks jokes that remind me of typical British humour — something I wouldn’t have expected from a high alpine farmer.
+In between these small windows of hyper-focus, he cracks jokes that remind me of typical British humour — something I wouldn’t have expected from a high alpine farmer.

 He reaches into a pot full of white powder, sprinkling the dust onto the knife.
 “This is the pure cocaine, just like St. Moritz!” he bellows, followed by a deep chuckle.